Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Most closing costs must be paid upfront in cash on or before closing day.

-• You can reduce costs by comparing quotes, negotiating with sellers, or increasing your down payment.
+• You can reduce costs by comparing quotes, negotiating with sellers, increasing your down payment, or look into refunds on land transfer taxes for first-time buyers.

 Closing Costs In Canada At a Glance